Demo Contact

 Service Outage Duration: This measures the duration of service outages caused by Availability Management issues.
 It can be calculated by adding up the total time of all outages in the reporting period.

-These are just a few examples of the metrics you can track for ITSM.
-The specific metrics you track will depend on your organisation's goals and objectives.
+These are just some of the many examples of the metrics you can track for ITSM.
+The specific metrics you track will depend on your organization's goals and objectives.

 Common mistakes

-Tracking ITSM metrics can be challenging, and there are several common mistakes that organisations make when trying to do so.
+Tracking ITSM metrics can be challenging, and there are several common mistakes that organizations make when trying to do so.
 Here are some of the most common mistakes and tips for avoiding them:

 Tracking too many metrics